magma1447/greasemonkey-geocaching-projectgc/README.md

 * Autodecrypt hints.
 * Add metres/feet above mean sea level.

-Planned features:
-* If unread message exists at Project-GC.com, show so at Geocaching.com.
-* If unread news exists at Project-GC.com, show so at Geocaching.com.

-Known issues:
-* Project-GC settings dialog should use the user-expanded class if possible.
-* Project-GC settings form should be more organized.

 License:
 The client side script (this script) is MIT licensed (license file commited in repository).
 However, the server side API is property of Ground Zero Communications AB.